-- Successful implementation of agreed SEA/SH Prevention and Response Action Plan (Y/N); - Number of training courses related to SEA/SH delivered; - Percentage of workers that have signed a CoC; and/or - Percentage of workers that have attended CoC training.
+- Implementation of agreed SEA/SH Prevention and Response Action Plan (Y/N); - Number of training courses related to SEA/SH delivered to staff; - Percentage of workers that have signed a CoC; and/or - Percentage of workers that have attended CoC training; - Number of SEA sensitization exercises conducted with community members.

-GM indicators: A GM indicator that is useful to monitor is the time it took to resolve the SEA or SH- related complaint.
+GM indicators: GM indicators that are useful to monitor is the timely provision of referrals and services for the survivor; the quality of survivor care, as assessed by the survivor; and the time it took to resolve the SEA or SH- related complaint according to the survivor's wishes and best interests.